 As their name implies, you'll also need to look for cucumber beetles on your plants.
 Striped cucumber beetles feature yellow and black stripes on their backs, while spotted beetles have yellow backs dotted with black spots.
 You can remove these beetles by hand if desired.
 This is best accomplished when wearing gloves that have some gripping texture and that you've dipped in petroleum jelly.

 You may need to use an insecticide for both squash bugs and cucumber beetles.
 If so, it's best to contact your local state extension office for guidance.
-It can tell you which pesticides work best on cucumbers, which can be sensitive to certain chemicals.
-It will also know which pesticides are safe to use on food crops.
+The staff there can tell you which pesticides work best on cucumbers, which can be sensitive to certain chemicals.
+Extension offices also know which pesticides are safe to use on food crops.

 Aphids also like to munch on tender cucumber leaves.
 Usually, a shot of water from the garden hose will knock aphids off your plants easily.
 There's generally no need to apply chemicals for aphids.